SteelCompendium/data-gen/Ancestries/Polder.md

 “You're talking just … my voice is just as loud as yours!”

 “I mean the way you walk around.
-Just the way you move, the way you stand up and sit down.
+Just the way you move, the way you [[Stand Up|stand up]] and sit down.
 You make so much goddamn noise.”

 Jago, Sarah, and Beth all smiled at the exchange.